leanprover-community/mathlib4/.github/PULL_REQUEST_TEMPLATE.md

 Co-authored-by: Author Name <author@email.com>

-If you are moving or deleting declarations, please include lines at the bottom of the commit message (that is, before the `---`) using the following format:
+If you are moving or deleting declarations, please include these lines at the bottom of the commit message (that is, before the `---`) using the following format:

 Moves: